 Continuation of welding program designed to increase skills in the gas tungsten arch welding (GTAW) process and provide preparation for the American Welding Society (AWS) certification.
 Learn to layout, cut, prepare, fit-up, and weld together metal to repair parts and fabricate projects in the GTAW process.
+This class may include students from multiple sections.

-WELD 210.
-Enrollment on space-available basis.
+WELD 210; enrollment on space-available basis

 - Define Gas Tungsten Arc Welding.